 Go to: Alhambra

-Good for: Ticking off a classic site off your bucket list
+Good for: Ticking a classic site off your bucket list for Spain holidays

 This UNESCO World Heritage Site is a former fortress and palace with impressive gardens, and a noteworthy example of Moorish artistic influence in Europe.
 You’ll need to book ahead and with kids in tow, especially young ones, you won’t be able to see everything.
 Combine a run round the garden with the Nasrid Palaces with carved interiors and gorgeous tiling (don’t miss Patio of the Lions) and enjoy the views over the city of Granada.
 Read the tips from Daisy of Dais Like These to make your family visit a success.
 This post from Devour Granada Food Tours also has some handy advice.